IEC Protection Classes For LED Luminaires (2024)

 Safety Symbols

 This is the ENEC symbol (European Norms Electrician Certificate).
-The VDE sign indicates that the luminaire and the components are certified by the “VDE institute for testing and Certification.”
+The VDE sign indicates that the luminaire and the components are certified by the “VDE Institute for Testing and Certification.”

 enec symbol